wilsonrljr/sysidentpy/docs/book/3-Parameter-Estimation.md

 This section is based on the [Markovsky, I., & Van Huffel, S. (2007).
 Overview of total least squares methods.
 Signal Processing.](https://people.duke.edu/~hpgavin/SystemID/References/Markovsky+VanHuffel-SP-2007.pdf).

-The Total Least Squares (TLS) algorithm, is a statistical method used to find the best-fitting linear relationship between variables when both the input and output signals present white noise pertubation.
+The Total Least Squares (TLS) algorithm, is a statistical method used to find the best-fitting linear relationship between variables when both the input and output signals present white noise perturbation.
 Unlike ordinary least squares (OLS), which assumes that only the dependent variable is subject to error, TLS considers errors in all measured variables, providing a more robust solution in many practical applications.
 The algorithm was proposed by Golub and Van Loan.

 In TLS, we assume errors in both $\mathbf{X}$ and $\mathbf{Y}$, denoted as $\Delta \mathbf{X}$ and $\Delta \mathbf{Y}$, respectively.
 The true model becomes: